istio/istio.io/content/en/news/releases/1.20.x/announcing-1.20/upgrade-notes/index.md

 Startup probes run only at the start of the pod.
 Once the startup probe completes, readiness probes will continue.

 By using a startup probe, we can poll for the sidecar to start more aggressively, without polling as aggressively throughout the entire pod's lifecycle.
 On average, this improves pod startup time by roughly 1s.

 If the startup probe does not pass after 10 minutes, the pod will be terminated.
 Previously, the pod would never be terminated even if it was unable to start indefinitely.

 If you do not want this feature, it can be disabled.
-However, you will want to tune the readiness probe with it.
+However, you will want to tune the readiness probe accordingly.

 The recommended values with the startup probe enabled (the new defaults):